 INDIANAPOLIS - Police said Friday they were still searching for a suspect after one person was killed and another person was injured in a shooting on the city's near-east side.

-The shooting was reported just after midnight in the 3000 block of Eastern Avenue on Aug.
+The shooting was reported just after midnight in the 8000 block of Colewood Boulevard on Aug.
 2. When Indianapolis Metro Police officers arrived, they found two people who had been shot.

-One man was pronounced dead at the scene and the other victim was taken to Eskenazi Health in serious condition.
+One victim, identified as 39-year-old Darnell L. Birdsong of Indianapolis, was pronounced dead at the scene.
+Another other victim was taken to Eskenazi Health in serious condition.